 Foot and leg injuries

 Internal organ damage

-According to the Centers for Disease Control and Prevention, 30% of all motorcycle injuries occur to the leg and foot area and 22% occur to the head and neck area.
+According to the Centers for Disease Control and Prevention, 30% of all motorcycle injuries affect the leg and foot area, and 22% affect the head and neck area.
 In order to reduce the likelihood of suffering serious and catastrophic injuries, it is important for all bikers to wear the best motorcycle helmet, sturdy closed-toed shoes, and protective clothing when riding – even when it is not required by law.